MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/README.md

 of string identifiers for elements created in the editor.
 This can lead to spelling errors that cause your code not to find elements in the scene.

-The same is true for setting the class customo classes for elements created in the scene editor.
+The same is true for setting the custom classes for elements created in the scene editor.
 Custom classes also bring a problem where they are not recognized when the name of your project uses spaces or special characters.
 These types of errors might look like: